columbiafsae/website/sponsors/sponsors.md

 ## Gold Sponsors

 {% capture desc %}
+Atlassian creates award-winning enterprise software that helps teams work better together.
+Over 35,000 customers use their products to build wikis, bug trackers, group chatrooms, and more.
+[Confluence](https://www.atlassian.com/software/confluence) and [JIRA](https://www.atlassian.com/software/jira) are helping the team become more organized by retaining institutional knowledge from year to year and by making sure important tasks get done.
+{% endcapture %}
+{% include sponsor.md company="Atlassian" url="https://www.atlassian.com" description=desc logo_url="atlassian.svg" logo_w="400" logo_h="300" %}

+{% capture desc %}
 PTC creates industry-leading products to bring the best in product development software.
 Their integrated solutions have enabled PTC to help customers optimize their product development processes and realize greater business value.
 PTC donates copies of their Pro/Engineer CAD software, which we use heavily in design and analysis for our vehicle components.
 {% endcapture %}
 {% include sponsor.md company="PTC" url="http://www.ptc.com" description=desc logo_url="ptc.svg" logo_w="400" logo_h="300" %}

 ## Silver Sponsors

+{% capture desc %}
+EVS is a leading sheet metal manufacturer that also has the capability to manufacture, assemble, and test entire systems.
+We have worked has worked closely with EVS's friendly team, cutting and folding chassis tabs, fuel tanks, and trigger wheels in their New Jersey manufacturing facility.
+{% endcapture %}
+{% include sponsor.md company="EVS Metal" url="http://www.evsmetal.com" description=desc logo_url="evs-metal.svg" logo_w="300" logo_h="213" %}

+{% capture desc %}
+Zoltek is one of the world's leading provider of commercial carbon fiber products.
+Their high purity carbon fiber is used in everything --- including sporting goods, automobiles, and renewable energy projects.
+Zoltek has generously provided KM with uni-directional carbon fiber for our aerodynamics projects.
+We look forward to using more of Zoltek's carbon fiber products in the years to come.
+{% endcapture %}
+{% include sponsor.md company="Zoltek Companies" url="http://www.zoltek.com/" description=desc logo_url="zoltek.svg" logo_w="300" logo_h="270" %}

 ## Bronze Sponsors

 {% capture desc %}
+DENSO is a leading supplier of advanced automotive technology, systems, and components for all the world's major automakers.
+DENSO's patented iridium alloy is extremely tough and wear-resistant.
+Their Iridium spark plugs give a stronger spark and better ignition performance in all areas of driving.
+DENSO furnishes our team with Iridium spark plugs.
+{% endcapture %}
+{% include sponsor.md company="DENSO" url="http://densoiridium.com" description=desc logo_url="denso.svg" logo_w="200" logo_h="213" %}

+{% capture desc %}
 Located in Staten Island, New York, Espo's provides incredibly high-quality powder coating and sandblasting services.
 Since 2013, they have been powder coating our chassis, anti-roll bars, and other car parts, as well as helping us install our tires.
 {% endcapture %}
 {% include sponsor.md company="Espo's Powder Coating" url="http://espospowdercoating.com" description=desc logo_url="espos-powder-coating.svg" logo_w="200" logo_h="200" %}

+{% capture desc %}
+KDF specializes in large-format printing, such as car wraps, banners, and murals.
+They can even help design the graphics, and they also offer custom CNC routing services.
+The team works with KDF to create molds for large carbon fiber layups that would otherwise be beyond our means, such as the seat mold.
+{% endcapture %}
+{% include sponsor.md company="KDF Reprographics" url="http://kdf-comp.com" description=desc logo_url="kdf.svg" logo_w="200" logo_h="185" %}

 ## Partners